-Ultimately, consumers want their food to taste good.
-Ninety percent of consumers said taste drives their food-purchasing decisions.
+In the end, consumers want their food to taste good.
+Ninety percent of consumers say taste drives their food purchase decisions.